username-anthony-is-not-available/explorer-mintchain-to-csv/README.md

 # explorer-mintchain-to-csv

 A tool designed to streamline the process of exporting blockchain transaction data to a Koinly-compatible CSV file.
-By utilizing the Explorer MintChain API, this project automatically fetches transaction data, including transfers, fees, and token movements, and generates a CSV file that can be imported into Koinly for tax reporting and portfolio tracking.
+By utilizing the Explorer MintChain API, this project automatically fetches transaction data, including transfers, fees, and token movements, and generates a CSV or JSON file that can be imported into Koinly for tax reporting and portfolio tracking.

 ## Features

 - Fetches transactions, token transfers, and internal transactions from the MintChain Explorer API.
 - Combines and sorts the data by timestamp.
-- Exports the transaction data to a CSV file compatible with Koinly.
+- Exports the transaction data to CSV (Koinly-compatible) or JSON format.
+- Filter transactions by date range.
-- Configurable wallet address and timeout settings for API requests.
+- Configurable wallet address via environment variable or command-line argument.

 ## Requirements

 - Python 3.6 or higher
-- Requests library (`pip install requests`)
+- Required packages:
+  - `requests` - HTTP library for API requests
+  - `python-dotenv` - Environment variable management

 ## Installation